MI5 AT THE NATIONAL ARCHIVES

 The National Archives website provides a full overview of the most noteworthy files released from April 2000 onwards.

 We usually release files twice a year, generally each spring and autumn.
-See What's in The National Archives? for a brief overview of the topic areas covered by our files.
-It should be noted that some of the files we release are redacted to ensure the removal of sensitive information, and some individual documents may be retained for the same reason (see Retention and destruction of files for more on our document release and retention policies).
+It should be noted that some of the files we release are redacted to ensure the removal of sensitive information, and some individual documents may be retained for the same reason.